-This is the fifth in a series of posts on famous people who did surface design as a sideline to their main jobs.
-I present to you the architect Josef Hoffmann.
+This is the fifth in a series of posts written by Julie Gibbons on well known people who created surface design as a sideline to their main jobs.
+Today Julie will be exploring the life and work of architect Josef Hoffmann.

 Josef Hoffmann (1870-1956) trained as an architect, and after winning the prestigious Prix de Rome (a travelling fellowship) in 1895, went to Italy to further his studies.
 After his return, he met fellow architect Joseph Maria Olbrich, and together they joined a number of other artists including Gustav Klimt and Koloman Moser to form the Vienna Secession group, because they wanted to publicly reject the existing establishment’s emphasis on historicism and tradition.
 Hoffmann was a central figure in the Secession, contributing to its magazine Ver Sacrum, and he was also responsible for designing a number of their exhibitions.

 He was highly influential throughout his life; in 1899 he was appointed a professor at Vienna’s school of Applied Arts (a position he held until his retirement in 1936), teaching in numerous departments, including architecture, metalwork, and applied arts.